sarahondraszek/stage_IHA_cds/README.md

 unstructured and uncleaned data, going through the tides of a simulated artificial neural network with occasional backpropagation.

 #### Python and Protégé
-In Python, using owlready2, I first cleaned and pre-processed the data as already described in [Section X](#preprocessing).
+In Python, using owlready2, I first cleaned and preprocessed the data as already described in [the corresponding section](#preprocessing).
 Other than filtering the data, I also had to make some changes regarding the unification of URLs and names of people in the correspondence.
+This is further explained in [this section](#handling-the-data--enrichment-with-openrefine).
 At first, I created the ontology baseline in Protégé: I created classes, data and functional properties and added the required datatypes.
 An outline can be found in the following image.
 ![](data/vis/ontology_baseline.png)
-I used a mixture of vocabulary that already exists (of course, RDF, RDF Schema and OWL, as well as [FOAF](http://xmlns.com/foaf/0.1/) and [Geonames](https://www.geonames.org/ontology/documentation.html)) for the classes and properties.
+I used a mixture of vocabulary that already exists (of course, RDF, RDF Schema and OWL, as well as [FOAF](http://xmlns.com/foaf/0.1/), [DBO](https://www.dbpedia.org/about/) and [Geonames](https://www.geonames.org/ontology/documentation.html)) for the classes and properties.
 Secondly, I imported the ontology into owlready2 and added the instances of the different classes to it.